TylerAdamMartinez/SIG-Dashboard-Application/README.md

 # SIG Application
-This repository contains the code base for the SIG application that Logan's 2021 Team ( [Tyler Adam Martinez](https://github.com/TylerAdamMartinez "Tyler's Amazing Github profile") and [Svenn](https://github.com/svennm "Svenn's Even better Github profile") ) created.<br> The program was designed for junior analysts in the SIG junior analyst program.
+This repository contains the code base for the SIG application that Logan's 2021 Team ( [Tyler Adam Martinez](https://github.com/TylerAdamMartinez "Tyler's Amazing Github profile") and [Svenn Mivedor](https://github.com/svennm "Svenn's Even better Github profile") ) created.<br> The program was designed for junior analysts in the SIG junior analyst program.

 ### Ideal for Future Development by future SIG junior analysts